jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 * `albumartistsort` changes whether the media library populates based on "Artist" or "Album Artist" metadata
 * `album_format` can be used to change the display format of music albums when using the file browser view.
 Currently the only really usable fields are ProductionYear and Name

-The `libraries` option determines what is populated into Mopidy's internal library.
-All of your audio libraries will be available from the browse menu regardless of what is entered here.

 Other options that may be useful to include:

 ```ini